 “Recent progress in the Brexit negotiations, plus the stamp duty discount for first-time buyers should both provide a much needed boost to the market once the seasonal slowdown has passed.
 Mortgage rates close to all time lows; Help to Buy; the Lifetime ISA (where the government tops up £4,000 of annual savings with a further £1,000); and the stamp duty changes all combine to make it easier than ever for first-time buyers to purchase a new home.
 In fact, we’ve worked out the mortgage repayments of our Help to Buy purchasers are nearly half the cost of renting the same apartments.

 I expect sales of new homes to owner occupiers – particularly first-time buyers – to pick up significantly during 2018.
 I also expect buy-to-let investors to trickle back into the market as they take advantage of Limited Companies to retain finance cost (mortgage interest) relief.
-An increasing number of Limited Company buy-to-let mortgage products are now available and competition between lenders is driving interest rates lower.”
+An increasing number of Limited Company buy-to-let mortgage products are now available and competition between lenders is driving interest rates lower.
+Speaking to a good mortgage advisor is a must these days in order to secure the best deals.”

 Co-Founder of the Property Developers Academy, Brynley Little